 How does brushing remove yellow tooth stains?
 Well, dentist-approved toothpastes contain ingredients that target and eliminate debris from the surfaces of your teeth, and therefore the stains that come with it.
 Do you already have stained teeth?
 Talk to your dentist about the best stain removal methods.

 Regular brushing is an important step in everyone’s oral health maintenance and care routine.
-Have a conversation with your family dentist in Phoenix about the importance of general teeth exams, professional teeth cleanings and cosmetic dentistry.
+Have a conversation with your family dentist about the importance of general teeth exams, professional teeth cleanings and cosmetic dentistry.
 Call Modern Smiles Family Dentistry to schedule an appointment anytime!

 Categorised in: Family Dentist